Hickory-Pecan Mix Allergy Shots (SCIT)

 Hickory-pecan SCIT uses a non-standardized Carya combined extract — typically blending C. illinoinensis (pecan) and C. ovata (shagbark hickory), with some manufacturers adding C. tomentosa (mockernut) and C. cordiformis (bitternut).
 In southern Mix B/Mix C regional protocols, the hickory-pecan maintenance dose may be pushed to 1:50 w/v where Carya is the dominant spring allergen.
 Fall or winter build-up initiation is preferred to avoid active Carya season co-exposure.

-Injections begin at 1:10,000 w/v and increase incrementally.
+Injections begin at 1:100,000 w/v and increase incrementally.
 South-Central patients should start in fall (September–November) to be at or near maintenance before mid-April pecan season.
 Mid-Atlantic patients targeting the shagbark season should similarly start in fall to avoid the April peak.
 Patients with confirmed kernel food allergy (Car i 1/2/4) must continue strict kernel avoidance and carry an epinephrine auto-injector throughout SCIT.
-Traditionally each injection was followed by a 30-minute observation period; with Curex, eligible patients self-administer the same escalation schedule at home, and the first dose plus every dose increase are supervised live over Zoom with a prescribed epinephrine auto-injector confirmed on hand.
+Traditionally each injection was followed by a 30-minute observation period; with Curex, eligible patients self-administer the same escalation schedule at home, and the first injection from each new vial or concentration is supervised live in the Virtual Shot Room with a prescribed epinephrine auto-injector confirmed on hand.

 Lasting benefit of 7–12+ years expected with full course completion.
 SCIT discontinuation has no impact on kernel food allergy management — strict avoidance and epinephrine carry continue indefinitely for patients with Car i 1/2/4 sensitization.